-A book that will need more than one reading to fully grasp its concepts but once we do we are on the cusp of immortality.
-Yes, this is what the authors claim.
+A book that will need more than one reading to fully grasp its concepts but once you do you are on the cusp of immortality.
+Yes, there is a way to achieve immortality, according to the authors.
 And I believe them.

-Have I just read one of the best books on non-duality?
+Have I just read the best book on non-duality?

 Plotinus, third century mystic philosopher and Neo-Platonist wrote the Enneads, a collection of mystical texts exploring the nature of God and the validity of spiritual experiences.

 Author, Brian Hines, has spent years deciphering the ancient texts and has produced a masterpiece.
 Plotinus comes across as a rational mystic.
 This certainly resonates with me and it’s one of the best spiritual books I’ve ever read.

 James Hollis’ book really helped me as I went through my 40s, using his knowledge of Jungian analysis and the stages of the life journey.

 He writes beautifully about letting go of childhood attachments and developing a better ‘story paradigm’ for the second half of life.

 If you’re ready to finally grow up, read this!

 This is one of the best self help books of the last ten years.
 Steve Peters was the mind-guru at Liverpool FC for a while and in this book he makes it clear what’s going on in the brain when it comes to problems and solutions.